roderickmackenzie/matlab_robot_buggy/WS2/worksheet.md

 Figure 1.3: The resize icon.
 </p>

-A MATLAB test to get things going..
+A mini MATLAB test to get things going..
 -----------------

 The following exercise refreshes/tests your knowledge of MATLAB, especially functions and files.
 You can view the rest of this work sheet as an assessment on how much you have learnt from lectures 1-10 of the MATLAB course.
 If you struggle with these, go and revise MATLAB a bit more.
 Myself and the demonstrators are also happy to help you with your questions in the lab.